Braised beef shin on the bone that is slowly simmered in stock & Worcestershire sauce until perfectly cooked served with peas & asparagus.

 - Run the peas under cold water for a few minutes if you are using frozen to defrost them.

-- Heat a frying pan oiver a medium heat and cook the bacon for 5-7 minutes until crisped.
+- Heat a medium (24cm or 10") frying pan over a medium heat and cook the bacon for 5-7 minutes until crispy.

 - Add in the asparagus and cook for a further 3-4 minutes.